|Hours of Operation — Monday – Friday: 8:30 a.m.–6:00 p.m. — Weekend Service Available|

 We’ll go the “extra mile” for you

-We will need your name, organization, and phone number.
-Also, if it's an install, remove, fix, etc. A brief description of the property, if an install, would be greatly appreciated.
+We will need your name, organization, Realtors Name (if an admin) and phone numbers.
+If it's an install, remove, fix, etc. a brief description of the property and the nearest cross roads as a reference.

-For such properties, we like to have a picture of the property to reference along with a description of how to get to the property (i.e. nearby cross roads).
+Please Flag where you would like the post to go.
+We like to have a picture of the property to reference (with flag) along with a description of how to get to the property (i.e. nearby cross roads).
 We heavily depend on GPS, so GPS addresses are helpful.
-Perhaps, road/ lot maps (Especially with Developments).
-When in doubt, always FLAG where you would like the post.
+Lot maps are essential with Developments.
 Finally, with land listings that have no other landmarks to reference, we like telephone pole numbers (i.e. the flag is between pole 1A and 1B).

-All condo's MUST have written permission, from the condo association, with a description of where they will allow the post.
-Please e-mail, so it can be attached to the order.
+All condo's MUST have written permission, from the condo association, with a description of where they will allow the post (exerts form their bylaws works too).
+This needs to be emailed prior to the install, so it can be attached to the order.
 If we do not have this, we can not install.
 More often than not, tenants and association members WILL come out whist we are at the property to confront our installer.

 RAIN: We can not install in the rain unless it is light due to the fact that the hole can fill up with water and, the once dry dirt from the hole, can turn to soup.
 Also, the post will most likely lean, as mud doesn't compact well and we would have to return more than once to fix said post.

 SLEAT, SNOW & HAIL: We can, and usually, travel over 200 miles a day.
 So the roads must be cleared, sanded, and salted before we can head out.
 We can't install during freezing rain or heavy snow (visibility lessened) as our installer usually parks in the brake down lane (or a driveway if possible) with hazards on.
 Our installer has had too many near misses, from drivers not paying attention or due to icy conditions.
 Although these near misses can happen at any time of the year.